- Guide, Website development services

 This approach prevents the dreaded “blank sections” problem where editors forget to fill required fields—the block still renders with reasonable default content.

 Component-scoped styling prevents the CSS cascade problems that plague monolithic themes.
 Each block’s styles live alongside its template, making maintenance predictable.
+It means agencies get reusable design components to apply across projects and cleaner design systems with defined styling rules for each component, which considerably reduces QA time.

 Example hero.scss